Bayley (wrestler): SmackDown Women's Champion and Heel Turn (2019–2021)

-Damage CTRL (2022–present)
+Damage CTRL and WWE Women's Champion (2022–2024)

 At SummerSlam on July 30, 2022, Bayley returned after a year out of action, forming an alliance with Iyo Sky and Dakota Kai while confronting Belair after her Raw Women's Championship defense against Becky Lynch, resuming their feud and moving Bayley back to the Raw brand.
 On the August 8 episode of Raw, they challenged Belair, Alexa Bliss, and Asuka to a six-woman tag team match at Clash at the Castle, which they accepted.
-At the event on September 3, Bayley, Kai and Sky, under the name Damage CTRL, defeated Belair, Bliss and Asuka.
-On the September 26 episode of Raw, Bayley challenged Belair to a ladder match for the Raw Women's Championship at Extreme Rules, which she accepted.
-At the event on October 8, Bayley failed to win the title.
-At Crown Jewel on November 5, Bayley failed to win the title in a Last Woman Standing match.
-Three weeks later At Survivor Series WarGames on November 26, Damage CTRL competed in a WarGames match, teaming with Nikki Cross and Rhea Ripley against Belair, Bliss, Asuka, Mia Yim and Becky Lynch but lost when Lynch pinned Kai after a diving legdrop from the top of the cage through a table.
-At the Royal Rumble on January 28, 2023, Bayley entered the Women's Royal Rumble match at #6 eliminating 5 women including Lynch before being eliminated by Liv Morgan.
+At the event on September 3, Bayley, Kai and Sky, under the name Damage CTRL, defeated Belair, Bliss and Asuka after Bayley pinned Belair.
+Bayley then failed to win the Raw Women's Championship from Belair in a ladder match on October 8 at Extreme Rules and in a Last Woman Standing match at Crown Jewel on November 5.
+At Survivor Series WarGames on November 26, Damage CTRL, Nikki Cross and Rhea Ripley lost to Belair, Bliss, Asuka, Mia Yim and Becky Lynch in a WarGames match when Lynch pinned Kai after a diving leg drop from the top of the cage through a table.
+At Royal Rumble on January 28, 2023, Bayley entered the women's Royal Rumble match at number 6, eliminating five women, including Lynch, before being eliminated by Liv Morgan.
+At Night 1 of WrestleMania 39 on April 1, Damage CTRL lost to Lynch, Lita, and Trish Stratus in a six-woman tag team match.

+As part of the 2023 WWE Draft, Bayley, along with stablemates Kai and Sky, was drafted to the SmackDown brand.
+On the May 12 episode of SmackDown, Kai and Bayley failed to win the WWE Women's Tag Team Championship from Morgan and Raquel Rodriguez.
+After Morgan and Rodriguez vacated the titles due to Morgan suffering an injury, Bayley and Sky participated in a fatal four-way match for the vacant titles on the May 29 episode of Raw, but the match was won by Ronda Rousey and Shayna Baszler.
+At Money in the Bank on July 1, Bayley took part in the women's Money in the Bank ladder match.
+She pushed Sky, who also participated in the match, off the ladder when Sky was trying to grab the briefcase.
+Bayley was later handcuffed to Lynch by Sky to grab the briefcase and win the match.
+Nevertheless, Bayley helped Sky cash in her Money in the Bank briefcase to win the WWE Women's Championship at SummerSlam.
+Over the next few months, she helped Sky retain her title on several occasions while Asuka and Kairi Sane joined Damage CTRL.
+At Survivor Series WarGames on November 25, Damage CTRL lost to Belair, Lynch, Charlotte Flair and Shotzi in a WarGames match after Lynch pinned Bayley.